-If the '-i' option is used and the code at the given address is present there because of inlining by the compiler then the '{FUNCTIONNAME} FILENAME:LINENO' information for the inlining function will be displayed afterwards.
-This continues recursively until there is no more inlining to report.
+If the '-i' option is used and the code at the given address is present there because of inlining by the compiler then additional lines are displayed afterwards.
+One or two extra lines (if the '-f' option is used) are displayed for each inlined function.